 Any other relevant information for the new school will be passed on, including assessment data.
-For children leaving at the standard exit points, there may be inductions or meetings held with the new school or further education setting (such as in the case of Year 6 leavers transferring to Secondary education).
+For children leaving at the standard exit points, there may be inductions or meetings held with the new school or further education setting.

-For in-year transfers to new schools, the school will notify the Local Authority 0300 123 4043.
+For in-year transfers to new schools, the school will notify the Local Authority (0300 123 4043).